 Now in its fifth year, WIT educates female faculty on how to navigate the commercialization process, while also introducing various resources available within the St. Louis region.
 WIT-sponsored events offered throughout the year afford attendees the opportunity to learn more about the benefits of inventorship while growing their commercialization networks.

-This year, the WIT Symposium held on February 27th saw its highest-ever attendance figure.
+The 2018 WIT Symposium held on February 27th saw its highest-ever attendance figure.
 The symposium included:

 - Lunch sponsored by Armstrong Teasdale

 - Michelle Marcolongo, PhD, PE – Drexel University – Departments of Materials Science and Engineering, Biomedical Engineering, and Mechanical Engineering

 - Panel I: Making Time for Tech Transfer Amongst Career Development